 In 30 days, Ella started making money from her side hustle and completely changed her daily habits to be able to pursue her dream of starting a business.

-Watch our video interview below as Ella shares her tips of creating an escape plan with simple and practical strategies you can start implementing today!
+In the interview above, Ella shares such valuable tips to create an escape plan with simple and practical strategies you can start implementing today!

 Snippets from the interview

 #1: Create A Habit Of Waking Up Early

 If you’re still working full-time, finding a free slot in your daily calendar for your side hustle will be the first challenge.

 Start your day early and get your work done before you head off to your 9-5 job.
 We tend to experience a higher level of focus and creativity in the morning than after work.

 Before opening your laptop directly after you woke up, give yourself some time to start slowly into the day.
 Make a cup of tea, do some yoga, go for a walk or read.

 Establishing a routine of waking up early every day and committing to it for at least 21 days, will help you to get out of bed at 5am even if you are not a morning person.

 Tip: If you know the reason WHY you are creating this habit, it will be much easier for you to get out of the bed every morning.